 One of the more popular events in Oldham County has to be Oldham County Day!
 The special event is always the 3rd Saturday in July.
 Families can enjoy a pancake breakfast, fun parade and entertainment on the Courthouse Square in Downtown LaGrange.
 This event is a great way to show your pride in the county.
 Read our review here.
 Another fun family activity in July is the Oldham County Family YMCA Mud Run.
 They do a great job with the course and the price isn’t too bad for this unique activity.

 Love a good county fair?
 If so, the Oldham County Fair is for you!
-Admission is includes unlimited rides on the fairway and a lot more.
-Families can watch FREE magic shows, pageants or spend a couple extra bucks on camels rides or at the petting zoo.
+Admission includes unlimited rides on the fairway and a lot more.
+Families can watch FREE magic shows and nightly arena events.
 Read why we love the fair here.
 Hidden Hollow Orchard is our closest apple orchard and usually has an opening date in mid-August.
 Take the kids on a unique outing and go apple picking together.

 Check out the LaGrange Farmers’ Market and Artisans on the square in Downtown LaGrange!
 Local produce, sweet treats, meat, coffee and more goods are to be found!
 Take a walk down Main Street to visit more local shops and eateries.
 Main Street also hosts a couple of markets around this time of year.
 Explore one of Oldham County Parks this month.
 September can bring mild mornings and evenings to take a great hike, play at a park or ride bikes.

 Oldham County has no shortage of Fall Festivals and Halloween events.
-If you’re looking for treats in a unique setting, Boo Dell at Yew Dell Botanical Gardens is the place to check out.
-Trick-or-treat your way through the beautiful gardens, meet local fire heroes and see a magic show.
+If you’re looking for treats in a unique setting, Boo Dell at Yew Dell Botanical Gardens and Creasey Mahan’s Haunted Hike are great to check out.
 We also always enjoy trick or treating at LaGrange Halloween MAINia.

 Are you all festival’d out?
 Why not take a drive “down the hill” to Westport?
 This small, quiet town is on the Ohio River where families can enjoy fall colors, Schamback Park(Westport Park) and a little down time together.
 Knock on Wood Country Mercantile is a great place to visit for lunch or if it’s a warm day, maybe a slice of some ice cream pie?